-'Game Of Thrones' Actor Kristian Nairn's Theory About Hodor & The Clegane Brothers Is So Genius
+This ‘Game Of Thrones’ Actor’s Theory About Hodor & The Clegane Brothers Is SO Genius

 The only thing better than Game of Thrones actors acting like bonkers fans for each other is when they act the same way for the show.
 For example: Fan theories.
 Even the show's stars have them!
 In fact, Game of Thrones actor Kristian Nairn's theory about Hodor and the Clegane brothers is actually one of the better — and more subtle ones — one of the series performers has presented so far.